Coder-God2901/GDSC-Project-Hope-Haven/README.md

 # 📬 Contact
 Created by Akshat Jain, Anika Mariam

-For collaborations or feedback: akjain2904@gmail.com
+For collaborations or feedback: akjain2904@gmail.com or anikamariam42@gmail.com